leon-wbr/SayHello/README.md

 The project was created using ES6, SCSS, Webpack (to transpile ES6 and SCSS) and ESDoc.
 I only used those to simplify the development, it could have just as well been done without these resources.
 I have not thoroughly tested compatibility, but it works in relatively up-to-date Google Chrome and Firefox.

 ## Getting started

+This is only if you want to set it up yourself.
+You can access a [demo online](https://leon-wbr.github.io/SayHello).

 Clone the repository, install node modules (`npm install`) and run `npm start`.
 You might need to install some of the modules globally as needed (trial & error, sorry, but I'm on a deadline!
 It's probably just webpack and esdoc).
 I was restricted to the free trial of Microsoft's cognitive services and I suspect it works much better with a paid version.